djha-skin/nrdl/README.md

   - Easy to learn for users, with familiar syntax that matches what is used elsewhere.
-  - Easy enough to read that it is usable as a configuration language
+  - Easy enough to read that it is usable as a configuration language.
   - Very easy to parse for implementers, requiring only single-character lookahead.
   - Documents can be nested in other documents without changing their content or adding a bunch of backslashes everywhere, just like YAML.
   - Comments work the same as YAML.
   - Unlike YAML, it is syntactically specified.
 This allows editors to help with formatting and navigation.
-This is especially helpful when documeents become large.
+This is especially helpful when documents become large.
   - Symbols as a data type is introduced, allowing for easier parsing in typed languages and keyword/symbol representation in Lisps and others.

 ### Caveats

-  - Many of the same disadvantages carry over from JSON.
+  - Many of the same disadvantages carry over from JSON:
     - If a NRDL document is slurped in, it cannot be printed out again and still have it be the same as it was before.
-This is because order of the keys in various often lost in the parsing process, as are comments.
+This is because order of the keys is lost in the parsing process, as are comments.
     - Care must be taken when desigining APIs because order is not guaranteed in objects.
     - Infinity and NaN are not defined.
   - Single quotes and double quotes are both used in the language, but do not mean the same thing and are not interchangeable.
   - Prose doesn't compress multiple whitespace characters at the end of the line